 Some material cannot be used on the laser cutter because 1) the laser isn’t powerful enough to cut through it, 2) it is flammable, or 3) it produces dangerous off-gasses.

 Approved materials: acrylic, mirrored acrylic, cardboard, mat board, hardboard, chipboard, museum board, polystyrene, YUPO synthetic paper, MDF (engineered wood), bass wood, plywood, Delrin

-Textiles: Good: Felt, rayon, tightly woven cotton, wool, most natural materials; OK: loose weaves, knotted material; Forbidden: flammable synthetics (test a small swatch in a well ventilated area with a bucket of water close by), vinyl, metallic/reflective materials, neoprene, any material with chlorine.
+Textiles: Good: Felt, rayon, tightly woven cotton, wool, most natural materials; OK: loose weaves, knotted material; Forbidden: flammable synthetics (test a small swatch over the sink), vinyl, metallic/reflective materials, neoprene, any material with chlorine.
 Ask an IDeATe helper if you are unsure.

 Forbidden materials: ABS plastic, mirrored glass (the backing contains mercury), Lexan plastics, polyethylene terephthalate glycol (PETG), foam core, any materials containing chloride or vinyl (e.g. PVC), and wood thicker than 1/4″ (6mm).